zainibeats/truefa-py/docs/SECURITY.md

 - No network transmission of secrets
 - QR codes can be loaded from files rather than camera for air-gapped systems
-- Export functionality includes encrypted options
+- Export functionality includes AES-256 encrypted exports with password protection
+- Multiple export formats supported (encrypted file, OTPAuth URI)
+- User-friendly error handling with specific security-related messages
 - Clear memory option for panic situations

 ## Audit Guidelines